atbcb/ICTTestingBaseline/docs/08ColorMeaning.md

 ## Advisory: Tips for streamlined test processes
 * When color is used to communicate data sets (e.g., Geographic Information System application, or pie chart), additional guidance may be necessary on testing for equivalent facilitation.
-* Related tests might include multi-state components, images, links, and Alternate pages.
+* Related tests might include dynamic content, images, links, and alternate pages.